qqueke/http_server/README.md

 - `-client`: Run the program as a client.
 - `-target:<ipAddr>:<port>`: Target server IP address and port.
 - `-unsecure`: Use an unencrypted connection.
+- `requests:<path_to_requests_file>`: Path to a file containing HTTP requests.
+The file should contain a list of HTTP requests with optional Body: sections, as shown above.